aammeloot/classes17-18/rdbms.md

 <br>2 .
 Add a file called yourname_sqlchallenges.md to the [Fife College blue](https://github.com/RDBMS17-18AA/Blue) private repository with an SQL challenge for your fellow students.
 Make sure you have a solution to the challenge and if the challenge requires any other knowledge other than that presented in class, you must indicate what else is required in your challenge.
 <br>3 .
 Create a directory on Ygritte called "sqlchallenges" and place the answer to your challenge in this directory in a file named answer.sql.
 Attempt some of the challenges posed by other students and put your answers in the sqlchallenges directory in the format nameofchallenger_answer.sql.

+Make sure you have added your SQL challenge detailed above to the blue repository.

 ## Using MySql using a script

 ```